raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ## Planning Your Work

 Teams have often reflected in previous years that they wished they had spent more time in the planning and design stages of their experiment.
-Being organised should make the most of the opportunity to run your code aboard the ISS, and in this section we've put together the following activity for you to try.
-Before you try those, check out this video from last year:
+Being organised should make the most of the opportunity to run your code aboard the ISS, and in this section we've put together some team activities for you to try.
+Before you start, though, check out this video from last year:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/owcZeUnSixM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>